Khao Lak Diving Holidays

 How to Get There

-You can easily get to Khao Lak from Phuket International airport, in Southern Thailand's Andaman Coast as it is only 70 km further north and 1 hour car journey time.
-Taxis from the airport charge a fixed Thai Baht price of approximately US$ 43.
-Phuket has the nearest airport to Khao Lak.
+You can easily get to Khao Lak from Phuket International Airport, on Southern Thailand's Andaman Coast as it is only 70 km further north and a 1 hour car journey.
+Taxis from the airport charge a fixed Thai Baht price of approximately US$ 42.

-You can get a direct air-conditioned and VIP buses from Bangkok's southern terminal; they depart between 18:30 hrs and 20:30 hrs daily.
+You can get a direct air-conditioned and VIP buses from Bangkok's southern terminal to Khao Lak; they depart between 18:30 hrs and 20:30 hrs daily.
 There is also a train from Bangkok to Surat Thani from where you can get a bus to Khao Lak, although this way may take longer and is a little more hassle.

 Khao Lak has a tropical climate which means it is warm all year round.
 From November to March the northeast monsoon brings sunny, clear days and breezy, cool nights to the west coast of southern Thailand.
 From November to April there are an average of 26 sunny days per month.